 What Does the GPX-1 Gene Tell Us About Selenium?

-A simple at home DNA test enables you to find out if you are part of the 30% of the population that has a genetic variation which reduces the effectiveness of the GPX-1 gene.
+A simple at home DNA test enables you to find out if you are part of the one third of the population that has a genetic variation which reduces the effectiveness of the GPX-1 gene.

-If you are one of these 30% of people, your body is likely not as good at protecting itself from the damaging effects of free radicals.
+If so, your body is likely not as good at protecting itself from the damaging effects of free radicals.
 This means you may benefit from taking additional selenium to counteract the effect of your genetics.

 The Science Behind GPX-1’s Interaction with Selenium

 There are three genotypes for the GPX1 gene: C/C, C/T, and T/T. The C/C genetic type is the normal, protected type.
-67% of the population has this genetic result.
-Approximately 30% of the population has genotypes C/T and T/T, which are considered genetic variations that cause GPX-1 gene activity to be significantly reduced.
+Two thirds of the population has this genetic result.
+Approximately one third of the population has genotypes C/T and T/T, which are considered genetic variations that cause GPX-1 gene activity to be significantly reduced.